Senate R&D bill to counter China runs into GOP opposition - WTMJ

 AP Congressional Correspondent

-WASHINGTON (AP) — A sweeping Senate bill aimed at making the United States more competitive with China and other countries, including $50 billion in emergency funds to shore up domestic computer chip manufacturing, headed toward final votes on Friday despite a last-minute attempt by a handful of Republican senators to halt it.
+WASHINGTON (AP) — Despite opposition from a handful of Republicans, a sweeping Senate bill aimed at making the United States more competitive with China and shoring up domestic computer chip manufacturing with $50 billion in emergency funding headed toward final votes Friday after a last-minute attempt to halt it.

 The American Innovation and Competition Act, an effort to boost scientific research and development, is key to President Joe Biden’s infrastructure plans.
 Its passage was still expected despite the GOP efforts to impede it, but timing was uncertain as the Senate reopened Friday morning after a nearly round-the clock session.